MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

          >![image](images/dive.png)

          The author proposes 3 main losses to achieve the aforementioned objectives:
-         * *Counterfatual loss* : It identifies a change of latent attributes that will cause the ML model f to change it’s prediction.
+         * *Counterfatual loss* : It identifies a change of latent attributes that will cause the ML model to change it’s prediction.
-         * *Proximity loss* : The goal of this loss function is to have minimum dis-similarity b.w.the reconstructed sample by the decoder
+         * *Proximity loss* : The goal of this loss function is to have minimum dis-similarity b.w. the reconstructed sample by the decoder
          $\tilde{x}$
          and the input $x$ in terms of appearance and attributes.
 It achieves this using the equation: